-If cold and heat packs, eating soft foods, and reducing extreme jaw movements and gum chewing aren’t enough, doctors may recommend NSAID medications (such as Advil or Aleve), as well as muscle relaxants, antidepressants, or antianxiety medications.
-Low-level laser therapy may be incorporated into treatment.
-Dentists may fit patients for night guards (overnight use) or splints (worn all of the time), which fit over the teeth and prevent clenching and grinding.
-Dental treatments may include crowns, bridges, and braces.3 Other treatments may be used.
+If the patients try cold and heat packs, eating soft foods, and reducing extreme jaw movements and gum chewing are not enough, doctors may recommend NSAID medications (such as Advil or Aleve), as well as muscle relaxants, antidepressants, or antianxiety medications.
+Low-level laser therapy could be incorporated into treatment.
+Dentists might fit patients for night guards (overnight use) or splints (to be worn all of the time), which fit over the teeth and would prevent the patient from clenching and grinding.
+Dental treatments may include crowns, bridges, and braces.3 Other treatments could be used.
 Transcutaneous Electrical Nerve Stimulation (TENS) utilizes electrical currents to relax the jaw.
 Ultrasound treatments apply heat to the TMJ.
 Some doctors may use radio wave therapy as well, to increase the blood flow.
-Patients may even be given injections of anesthesia or pain medications to “trigger points”.
+Patients might even be given injections of anesthesia or pain medications to “trigger points”.
 The most invasive treatments of all include surgery.
 Surgical solutions are permanent and irreversible.
 They are performed under general anesthesia, which can be dangerous.
-Arthrocentesis involves “involves inserting needles inside the affected joint and washing out the joint with sterile fluids”, arthroscopy allows the surgeon to “remove inflamed tissue or realign the disc or condyle”, and open-joint surgery is the most invasive of all: “the entire area around the TMJ is opened”.
+Arthrocentesis “involves inserting needles inside the affected joint and washing out the joint with sterile fluids”, arthroscopy allows the surgeon to “remove inflamed tissue or realign the disc or condyle”, and open-joint surgery is the most invasive of all: “the entire area around the TMJ is opened”.
 The latter treatment has the most risk of “scarring and nerve injury”.
 Opting to go through with a surgery is a very serious decision that many patients make without considering alternative treatment options.
 Surgery, unless all other treatment options have been exhausted and it becomes absolutely necessary, should be the last type of treatment that a patient pursues.4